 Familiar also is the refrain from scripture: "behold your king!"
 Look, see, observe in Jesus the one who was and is David's successor, the one anointed to head the Kingdom of God.
-For Luke this triumphant entry was the opening ceremonies to the grand events that would follow.
-These were the "kick-off" events that would lead to the crowning moments, to the crucifixion but more importantly to the resurrection of Jesus.
-For Luke this was a disciple event, heralded and proclaimed by those who heard, who listened to, who learned from, who followed and emulated Jesus.
+For Luke this triumphant entry was a disciple event, heralded and proclaimed by those who heard, who listened to, who learned from, who followed and emulated Jesus.
 For us this is a disciple event also, as we take our place along the sidewalk, to proclaim in turn as Jesus comes into our view "Hosanna!", to shout along with all the others who have cried, and who will cry, and who are even this day crying out "blessed is the king who comes in the name of the Lord!"
+Blessed indeed also are we who are privileged to celebrate our non-political, non-military yet all-powerful king, even Jesus Christ, our Lord.